LW1989/DLC_tutorial/README.md

 The original papers can be found at:

 * [https://www.nature.com/articles/s41593-018-0209-y](https://www.nature.com/articles/s41593-018-0209-y)
 * [https://www.nature.com/articles/s41596-019-0176-0](https://www.nature.com/articles/s41596-019-0176-0)

-The tutorials are also available as PDF files in the PDF_Tutorial folder
+The tutorials are also available as PDF files in the PDF_Tutorial folder.

+A tutorial about how to use DLC can be found in the wiki of this repository: https://github.com/LW1989/DLC_tutorial/wiki/How-to-use-DeepLabCut

 ## Step 1: You need to have Python installed